Mercer’s Pay Increase Barometer measures the extent to which salaries are passed on at, below or above market rates in

 The March pay increase barometer shows 23% of incumbents in the sample received above-market (expansion) movements when compared to Mercer's reported overall median same incumbent employment cost movement.

-When broken down by reportable industry, the highest proportion of above-market pay increases (46%) were awarded by retail organisations, with 47% of incumbents in the sample receiving above-market pay increases.
-The health care industry passed the highest proportion of at-market pay increases, reporting 59%, while construction/engineering, manufacturing, chemical and professional services organisations passed the highest proportion of below-market pay increases, with 52% of incumbents reporting contraction.
+When broken down by reportable industry, the highest proportion of above-market pay increases were awarded by retail organisations, with 47% of incumbents in the sample receiving above-market pay increases.
+The health care industry passed the highest proportion of at-market pay increases, reporting 94%.
+While manufacturing passed the highest proportion of below-market pay increases, with 76% of incumbents reporting contraction.

 Disclaimer: While every care has been taken to ensure the accuracy of the information, no warranty is given in respect thereof.